JMencius/MethQC-paper-code/README.md

 6. [Test MethQC on differential methylation analysis](./COLO829/scripts/COLO829.md)
    - Quality control for differential methylation analysis
    - False positive evaluation with and without quality control
+   - Differential methylation analysis for gene promoter regions

 7. [How to download data from ScienceDB](./ScienceDB/README.md)
    - Instructions for downloading basecalled data from ScienceDB